 The Result

-We achieve sub-second loads with standard WooCommerce.
+We reach half-second page loads (460-560ms) with standard WooCommerce.
 The same performance tier that used to require $100K headless builds.

 Proof That WooCommerce Optimization Works